How to View SQL Server Database File Locations

 1. Click Execute (or hit the F5 key).

-2. Review the list of server database files in the query execution results:
+2. Review the list of SQL database locations in the query execution results:

 1. Open Netwrix Auditor and navigate to Reports -> Predefined -> SQL Server - State-in-Time -> SQL Server Databases.